cth127/cth127.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

-I’m Taehun Cha, a Ph.D. candidate in AIML.
+I’m Taehun Cha, a Ph.D. candidate in [AIML@K](https://aiml-k.github.io/) led by Prof. Donghun Lee.
 While in undergraduate school, I majored in Sociology, Cultural study, and Applied Statistics.
 Though I currently do not utilize most of the knowledge I learned at that time, I learned how to think, write, and communicate with people from totally different backgrounds.

 After graduation, I needed to find a way to manage my livelihood.
 So I learned financial engineering and was certificated as an International Financial Risk Manager.
 Though I currently do not utilize most of the knowledge I learned at that time (again), my curiosity about modern language models ignited at that time.
 Also, I’m still interested in AI applications in the financial domain.